cspr-rad/kairos-spec/src/spec.typ

 Its public inputs are the old and new Merkle root.
 The private inputs are the list of L2 transactions and their ZKPs, as well as the full old Merkle tree.

-== Web UI
+// == Web UI
+//

-// TODO: Deep-dive into the Casper wallet.
+// Post version 0.1 todo: Deep-dive into the Casper wallet.
 Can we sign arbitrary JSON blobs?
 If not, how could we use the user's private key to sign our L2 Txs?
+//

-The Web UI offers the following interactions:
+// The Web UI offers the following interactions:
+// - Connect to Casper wallet
+// - Sign L2 Tx: This requires an "L2 wallet" of some type
+// - Query Validium balance
+// - Query Casper L1 balance
+// - Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node
+// - Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server

+== CLI

+The CLI offers the following interactions:
 - Connect to Casper wallet
-- Sign L2 Tx: This requires an "L2 wallet" of some type
+- Sign L2 Tx
 - Query Validium balance
 - Query Casper L1 balance
-- Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node
+- Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node.
+This will be possible in two modes: Trusted, where the L2 server does the necessary computations, and trustless, where the L2 is only needed in order to read the Validium state, and the computations are performed locally.
 - Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server

-== CLI

-The CLI offers the following interactions:
-- All Web UI interactions
-- Query last N ZKPs posted to L1
+- Query last N ZKP/ZKRs posted to L1
-- Verify a ZKP
+- Verify ZKP/ZKRs

 = Testing <testing>